publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch13/schV/m__us_usc_t12_s1735f–14.md

         (1) __Establishment__

-        The Secretary shall establish standards and procedures governing the imposition of civil money penalties under subsection (a) of this section.
+        The Secretary shall establish standards and procedures governing the imposition of civil money penalties under subsection (a).
 These standards and procedures—

             (A) shall provide for the Secretary to make the determination to impose the penalty or to use an administrative entity (such as the Mortgagee Review Board, established pursuant to [section 1708(c) of this title][/us/usc/t12/s1708/c]) to make the determination;